December 18, 2024

 How the M2 Crypto Exchange in the UAE Suffered a $13.7 Million Security Breach

-Why Uae-Based M2 Crypto Exchange Lost $13.7M In Hack
+Why UAE-Based M2 Crypto Exchange Lost $13.7M in Hack

 A cybersecurity infringement has struck the UAE-based M2 crypto exchange, with losses totaling $13.7 million in virtual currencies.
 This breach was first noticed on the 31st of October at approximately 3:16 AM local time when M2 identified a precision attack on their hot wallets on various blockchain infrastructures such as Bitcoin, Ethereum, and Solana.
 Despite the prompt reaction from the security squad at the exchange, a significant sum of assets had already been transferred by the time the leak was halted.